-TRIO Society Programs Talent Search
+TRiO Society Programs Talent Search

 The Talent Search (TS) Program is a federally funded program that serves students in grades 6-12 in the schools in Chipola College's five-county service area.
 These students must have the potential to succeed in postsecondary education.
 Two-thirds of students served must meet income criteria AND be first-generation college students.
-The other one-third of the students may meet income criteria OR be first-generation.
+The other one-third of the students are referred by their teachers and counselors for being exemplary students.

-The goal of the TS Program is to increase the number of students with potential, but who lack motivation to complete high school, to graduate from high school and transition into postsecondary education at an institution of their choice.
+The goal of the TS Program is to increase the number of students with potential to complete high school, to graduate from high school and transition into postsecondary education at an institution of their choice.
 Some of the services provided include: academic, financial and career information; fee waivers for ACT; career exploration and aptitude assessment; information on postsecondary education; exposure to college and technical center campuses; scholarship and financial aid information; assistance in completing scholarship and financial aid applications, as well as completing college applications; among many other services and activities.

-For more information, contact the TS office at Chipola College at (850)718-2431.
+For more information, contact the TS office at Chipola College at (850)718-2295..